CKalitin/ckalitin.github.io/src/content/posts/2026-09-01-polar-mars-transfer.md

 ### **Conclusion**

+In the end, we'll end up seeing all (rounds to 100%) of Starships flying into three orbital planes.
+Sun-Syncronous Orbit, the plane with an ideal RAAN for a Mars transfer, and the plane of the Moon's orbit.
+What a magnificent future we've just peered into.

 Overall this blog post has been heavy on shape rotation and I'm not sure anyone will understand my points if they haven't spent a critical number of hours in Kerbal Space Program and thinking about orbital mechanics.
 Nonetheless, this was a fun exercise and a satisfying way to prove to myself I've taught myself orbital mechanics.